bersling/mathjax-parser/README.md

 # mathjax-parser

 A simple mathjax parser in order to find and replace occurences of mathjax in a HTML String.
+No Jquery.
+Zero Regex.

 ## Installation
 ```